Important Updates

 The issue

 On September 19, President Trump issued a presidential proclamation that bans an H-1B specialty occupation employee from entering the United States unless their employer has paid a $100,000 fee for the sponsored employee, effective at 12:01 am EDT on Sunday, September 21.
-Over the weekend, the White House and federal agencies issued guidance in an effort to clarify the scope of the proclamation’s restrictions.
+The White House and federal agencies issued guidance in an effort to clarify the scope of the proclamation’s restrictions.
 However, many open questions remain, and we continue to await further official guidance regarding these open questions.

 The following are Fragomen’s updated answers to frequently asked questions about the new restrictions.
 These are subject to rapid change as the H-1B situation evolves.